luismdg/HackMty/README.md

 ---

-## 4. Running the Storm Scheduler (schedule.py)
+## 4. Running the 'Storm Downloader' (schedule.py)
-The backend and scheduler are isolated processes — the FastAPI server runs the API, while the scheduler script periodically generates new storm data.
+The backend and 'Storm Downloader' are isolated processes.
+The FastAPI server runs the API, while the 'Storm Downloader' script periodically downloads new storm data.
 They coexist in the same repository for convenience but operate independently.

 ### 4.1 Run Once for Debugging
-If you just want to execute the scheduler once (to debug or test):
+If you just want to execute the 'Storm Downloader' once (to debug or test):
 ```bash
 cd backend
 python -m app.services.schedule